Spring Break (1): Marrakech, Morocco

 Rebecca lounging on the sofa overlooking the pool.

 After enjoying the beauty of this room, I got my first message (ever!).
-As a first timer, I found out that the back massage wasn't the best idea since I tensed up every time, but the feet and head massage were much needed.
 We got lunch at their french restaurant, and the Detox pre-planned meal included a salmon and tuna tartar for the starter, a selection of seafood and fresh vegetables from their garden for the main, and a plate of fresh fruit for dessert.
 It was a very delicious meal that I felt really cleansed my body, but in case seafood is not in accordance to your taste, they let you swap for other dishes on their menu!

 We took one last look around at this amazing place before heading back for our local tour.